-Citizens will have a 3D avatar able to manage complaints and questions at a "Metaverse Center", to avoid queues and carry out paperwork in VR.
+Citizens will have a 3D avatar capable of handling complaints and questions at a "Metaverse Center", to avoid queues and carry out paperwork in VR.

 A "virtual twin" with a different purpose from that of the models created to "test" urban solutions (I talked about it here).

 In presence, but not in person.

 Seoul in the "metaverse" version will also try to provide better services for people with disabilities, with immediate and preferential routes: but it will also take care of citizens of other countries.

 The city will in fact also present a "virtual tourist zone" which will include the main tourist sites.
 Even historical areas destroyed in previous wars, such as the Donuimun Gate, destroyed in 1915.